nicolascnudde/nicolascnudde/README.md

 # Hey there :wave: I'm Nicolas!

-I'm a *full stack developer* that recently graduated from the [Artevelde University of Applied Sciences](https://www.arteveldehs.be).
+I'm a full stack developer that loves to build pixel-perfect, engaging, and accessible digital experiences.

 ## :sunglasses: About